mmu-webdesign/IWD-web-term2/rwd-week-2.md

 - Lea Verou's [Contrast Ratio checker](https://contrast-ratio.com/).

-> BBC Gel (Global experience language) has a video that is worth watching as it explains how the accessibility of products we design and develop affect disabled peoples lives in a variety of ways.
+> BBC Gel (Global experience language) has a video that is worth watching as it explains how the accessibility of products we design and develop affect disabled people's lives in a variety of ways.
 [Video - It's our passion, joy, and responsibility to build a great BBC for everyone](https://www.bbc.co.uk/gel/articles/bbc-for-everyone).

 ---